interaction-lab/HARMONI/dockerfiles/README.md

 We currently support development on ROS1 Noetic (passing) and Kinetic (broken - fix incoming).
 We also provide a development container with additional tools and ML libraries.

 ## Container Organization
 Harmoni spreads the workload across several containers to maximize CPU usage.
-This includes a core Harmoni container, a container for interfacing with the hardware, and a container for each detector used.
+This includes a full Harmoni container, a container for interfacing with the hardware, and a container for each detector used.

-The core Harmoni container is responsible for the following:
+The full Harmoni container is responsible for the following:

    - Central Control
    - Recording